Qi-Xian/color-transfer_HW1/README.md

 3. (Compare with other method)

 ## Getting Started
-Please firstly install[Anaconda](https://anaconda.org), if you not understand how to install whole procedures on Ubuntu system, you can take this [link] (https://stackoverflow.com/questions/28852841/install-anaconda-on-ubuntu-via-command-line) as reference.
+Please firstly install [Anaconda](https://anaconda.org), if you not understand how to install whole procedures on Ubuntu system, you can take this [link](https://stackoverflow.com/questions/28852841/install-anaconda-on-ubuntu-via-command-line) as reference.

 After finishing, you need to create an Anaconda environment using the environment.yml file.